 One way magnesium counters stress is by binding to and stimulating GABA receptors in the brain.
 (5)

 GABA (gamma-aminobutyric acid) is a primary inhibitory neurotransmitter, one that slows brain activity.

-When GABA is low, your brain gets stuck in the “on” position and it becomes impossible to relax.
+When GABA is low, your brain gets stuck in the “on” position and it becomes very hard to relax.

 If you are easily overwhelmed, disorganized, always find something new to worry about, or lay awake with racing thoughts, you likely have low GABA levels.

-Low GABA is associated with numerous stress-related disorders including generalized anxiety disorder, panic attacks, irritable bowel syndrome, and involuntary movement syndromes such as Parkinson’s disease, tardive dyskinesia, and Huntington’s chorea.
+A low GABA level is associated with numerous stress-related disorders including generalized anxiety disorder, panic attacks, irritable bowel syndrome, and involuntary movement syndromes such as Parkinson’s disease, tardive dyskinesia, and Huntington’s chorea.
 (6)

 2. Magnesium Reduces Stress Hormones

-Excess cortisol contributes to anxiety, brain fog, depression, mood swings, memory loss, dementia, concentration problems, insomnia, and mental disorders of all kinds.
+Excess cortisol (a stress hormone) contributes to anxiety, brain fog, depression, mood swings, memory loss, dementia, concentration problems, insomnia, and mental disorders of all kinds.
 (7)

 Magnesium restricts the release of stress hormones and acts as a filter to prevent them from entering the brain.
 (8)

 Carolyn Dean, MD, ND, author of the perennial bestseller The Magnesium Miracle, has found magnesium deficiency to be a major contributor to anxiety and panic attacks.